 Oklahoma City Thunder point guard Russell Westbrook will rejoin the OKC lineup for tonight’s Miami Heat game after missing the past 27 games due to injury.
 Kevin Durant first predicted Westbrook’s return for tonight’s OKC vs Miami Heat game during the All-Star break, though it was treated as hype at the time.
 But with KD on an MVP streak and the Thunder looking to show Miami and LeBron James what they’re in for if they meet again in the NBA Finals, this game has “statement” written all over it.
-Tonight’s Heat vs. Thunder game is live on TNT, or you can watch Miami Heat vs Oklahoma City Thunder online free streaming live using the links below.
+Tonight’s Heat vs. Thunder game is live on TNT, or you can watch Miami Heat vs Oklahoma City Thunder online free streaming live using a few different services.

 “Is it a statement game?”
 James asked rhetorically in an NBA.com interview.
 “It’s not a statement….
 We don’t need to make a statement.
 We want to continue to play at a high level like we have been playing.”